-The fresh water tank is filled from the city water hook-up.
-The water supply valve located in the service compartment near the water hook-up determines whether the city water is going through the water system or into the fresh water tank.
-An additional way to fill the fresh water tank is with the winterizing intake hose placed in a bucket of water.
-With the water supply valve open, turn on the water pump to fill the tank.
+The fresh water tank is filled via the "gravity" fill connection located on the side of your unit.
+Open the door to access the gravity fill, and add water as desired.
 Since there is not an automatic shut-off for the fresh water tank fill, check the level from the monitor panel while filling the unit.
 The excess water will be vented from an overflow vent pipe onto the ground when the tank capacity has been reached.
 This pipe is installed in the fresh water tank to prevent tank rupture from overfilling.
 All of the water should be drained from the fresh water system when the unit is not in use for more than one week.